AGhost-7/NWScriptBuilder/readme.md

 and include it for compilation instead of telling the compiler to load all game files.
 Doing so will speed up compilation time as the compiler won't have to unzip the script files in the data folder every time you modify a file.

+## Note On Parallelization
+The partitioning used for parallelizing the compilation is very simple.
+It uses the first letter of the file being compiled to determine what thread it should be sent to.

+The utility only tries to parallelize when running a batch compile.
+When compiling in watch mode it doesn't parallelize as this probably won't make a difference.